mitschlagel/mitschlagel/README.md

 I'm Spencer, a software engineer currently working as a mobile developer

-I'm passionate about building simple and delightful features and applications that deliver a memorable user experience
+I'm passionate about building simple features and applications that deliver a memorable user experience

 My day job is native iOS development, but I'm dabbling in React Native